rkaunismaa/LangChain-Playground/README.md

 22) mamba install conda-forge::opencv  ... this would have broken the langchain3 environment ... so bailed ...

 OK.
-For this 'Greg Kamrdt /5_Levels_of_Text_Splitting.ipynb' notebook, I'm going to switch to the 'mls2' conda environment ... it allows us to take this notebook further than the 'langchain3' environment.
+For this 'Greg_Kamradt/5_Levels_of_Text_Splitting.ipynb' notebook, I'm going to switch to the 'mls2' conda environment ... it allows us to take this notebook further than the 'langchain3' environment.

 ## Thursday, April 11, 2024